MITHaystack/HOPS/README.md

 `$ cmake ../` \
 `$ make && make install`

+If you want a faster build it is preferable to paralellize it with the `-j N` option (e.g. `make -j 8`).
 After the build is complete, you can put all of the hops executables in your PATH by running:

 `source <hops-install>/bin/hops.bash`